electron/electron/docs/api/session.md

     * `pairingKind` string - The type of pairing prompt being requested.
       One of the following values:
       * `confirm`
-        This prompt is requesting confirmation that the bluetooth device should be paired.
+        This prompt is requesting confirmation that the Bluetooth device should be paired.
       * `confirmPin`
-        This prompt is requesting confirmation that the provided pin matches the pin displayed on the device.
+        This prompt is requesting confirmation that the provided PIN matches the pin displayed on the device.
       * `providePin`
         This prompt is requesting that a pin be provided for the device.